Meet the 2023 Influence Award Judges!

 Stephanie Palasti, VP of Client Solutions: The message that I want to send out to young women thinking about their careers, and what I will tell my daughter and son as they grow up, is that there are no “men” or “women” careers.
 Young women should choose whatever career makes them happy!
 You want to be a woman in trades?
 Go for it!

-Marta Gongos, HR Coordinator: You don’t need to have everything figured out right away.
+Marta Gongos, HR Manager: You don’t need to have everything figured out right away.
 So often, we get frozen in the fear of making the “wrong move”.
 Guess what?
-There’s no such thing!
+There's no such thing!
 Each step you take is a step forward and your path doesn’t need to be linear for you to succeed.
 You’re going to make moves that aren’t ideal but this doesn’t mean your whole career trajectory is ruined.
 Each phase of your career will teach you something new and that will only bring you closer to a career you love.

-Sara Ensan, Digital Designer: Choose a career because it’s something you love not because society says that’s where your place is.
+Sara Ensan, Sr. Digital Designer: Choose a career because it’s something you love not because society says that’s where your place is.
 If there isn’t female representation in the position you want now, don’t let that stop you.
 Take it as motivation to be the female representation we’re missing.

 Tanya Cruz, Director of Communications: Regardless of what career you get into, always operate in a spirit of collaboration over competition.
 There is space for everyone!
 And regardless of where you are in your career, whether you’re just starting out or a C-suite leader, don’t underestimate the power you have in helping others.
 Whether it’s celebrating other people’s wins as your own, mentoring others, or inviting someone to have a seat at the boardroom table—all these actions can have big outcomes for the community.
 With every move you make, I encourage you to ask yourself “How am I leaving the door open for others to come after me?”
 The more of us that operate this way, the bigger and faster the changes we want to see will come.